Joo Won-gyu: Early life

-Joo majored in electrical engineering in at Seoul National University of Science and Technology.
-He isolated himself in the library and devoted his time to reading books unrelated to his major.
-He eventually dropped out as it did not align with his expectations.
-After going to and from three or four theological colleges, he continued to study theology at the seminary affiliated with the General Assembly and he was ordained as a minister in March 2009.
-He settled down and now holds the position of a pastor who runs an alternative church.
+Joo majored in electrical engineering at Seoul National University of Science and Technology.
+He spent his time isolating himself in the library to read books outside his major, eventually dropping out because the field did not align with his goals.
+After attending three or four different theological colleges, he completed his studies at a seminary affiliated with the General Assembly and was ordained as a minister in March 2009.
+He eventually settled into ministry, serving as a pastor who runs an alternative church..